neuefische/web-exercises/sessions/react-props/greeting/README.md

 # Greeting

-With React, you can build components and reuse them as often as you like.
-However, you sometimes want to slightly adjust the component according to its environment, e.g. to use a different text to be displayed.
+In React, you can build components and reuse them as often as you like.
+However, sometimes you want your components to be able to adapt to their environment, or other conditions, e.g. to have them display different types of content.

 Let us use `props` to make components totally reusable!